ginstrom/phaser-game/backend/backend_docs/api.md

   - large: 15 systems
 - The game will be created with the specified number of computer empires plus one human empire
 - All empires start with basic resources and one home system
+- Games start at turn 0 and advance to turn 1 after initialization